 The goal of all this introspection is to create an individualized Personal Protection Plan that will help them avoid future violations.
-At the heart of the plan is PBI’s first rule of Professional Boundaries:
+At the heart of the plan is what we refer to as PBI’s First Law:

-Everyone has a violation potential, which is constantly changing.
+Everyone has a violation potential, which is dynamic and changes over time.

 The PBI Violation Potential Formula helps people think through the forces that resulted in their violation, both the external risk factors and the internal vulnerabilities.
 Each of these magnifies the other, which is why the two variables are multiplied in the formula.
 For someone going through a divorce, feeling isolated and neglected is a vulnerability and an adoring patient is a huge risk factor.
 For someone facing college tuitions and growing debt, a colleague’s questionable business offer is far greater risk.